5 SEO Improvements to Increase Organic Traffic

 Before the web, optimizing for search meant having a good entry in the phone book.
 You could pay more for a bolded listing, or choose a company name with an alphabetical advantage.
 Then, when someone started flipping through the yellow pages, they were more likely to notice your business and give you a call.

-Now, in the age of SEO or search engine optimization, the goal is the same: be one of the first results when a potential customer is searching for a product or solution to generate relevant website traffic and drive conversions.
+Now, in the age of SEO or search engine optimization, the goal is the same: be one of the first results when a potential customer is searching for a product or solution to generate organic traffic and (hopefully) drive conversions.
 Of course, competing for a spot at the front of the pack is a lot more complicated than putting AAA at the beginning of your name.
 When it comes to SEO, a little advice can go a long way.

 In my career as an editor and a content strategist, I’ve helped publications, clients, and Sparkpr itself maintain high SERP (search engine results page) placement for competitive search terms.
 In general, SEO breaks down into three main categories: There’s on-page SEO, which is streamlining pages like blogs and landing pages with efficient coding and proper keyword density to gain traffic.
 Then there’s off-page SEO, which is the effect that backlinks and other external factors have on your site.
 Finally, there’s technical SEO, which is all the under-the-hood elements like your content tagging and internal linking structure.